go-rel/doc/docs/association.md

 ## Inserting and Updating Association

-REL will automatically creates or updates association by using `Insert` or `Update` method.
+REL can automatically modifies association when it's parent is modified.
 If `ID` of association struct is not a zero value, REL will try to update the association, else it'll create a new association.

 !!! note
-    REL will try to create a new record for association if Primary Value (`ID`) is a zero value.
+    Autosave feature needs to be explicitly enabled by adding (`autosave:"true"`) tag to the struct definition.

+    Example: see `User.Address` struct.

 === "Example"
     {{ embed_code("examples/association.go","insert-association", "\t") }}